BraydenTW/monthfoodplan/README.md

 2. Run index.php (make sure you have a text editor that supports a php server).

+(NOTE): save.php is not meant to be navigated to directly.
+Clicking the save button on the index.php page goes to save.php and back to the index file.

 Please tell me if there are any features that should be added in or any bugs that should be fixed.
 All the feedback helps!

 ## Features